Adeoyefavour/Data_Analysis_with_Powerbi/README.md

 # Data_Analysis_with_Powerbi
+## About the project
+This repository contains a data cleaning project for a company dataset.
+The objective is to clean the dataset and prepare it for analysis
 I tracked the total sales made in the past 3years

 I tracked sales record of a startup to get the total revenue made